 Epigenetic regulation during DC subset specification.

 (A) Boxplot analysis of mRNA expression and H3K4me3, H3K27me3, H3K4me1 and PU.1 occupancy of differentially expressed genes between cDC and pDC (1111 genes, Fig. 1A; 573 and 538 genes are more abundantly expressed in cDC and pDC, respectively).
 Changes across DC development (MPP, CDP, cDC and pDC) are shown.
 H3K4me3 and H3K27me3, TSS±1kb; H3K4me1 and PU.1, TSS±50kb.
 (B) The percentage of genes with H3K4me3, H3K27me3 or both (bivalent domain) or no modification is shown.
-Genes with higher expression in cDC verse pDC, upper panel; genes with higher expression in pDC verse cDC, lower panel.
+Genes with higher expression in cDC versus pDC, upper panel; genes with higher expression in pDC versus cDC, lower panel.
 The activation or silencing of cDC/pDC specific genes is in line with the H3K4me3 and the bivalent modification, respectively.

 Supplemental Figure 6